 I don’t think that anyone saw the train wreck that was on the horizon.
 I was told by a source who has asked to remain anonymous that the pistols we saw at SHOT Show were effectively prototypes.
 Had that fact been known, what was coming might have been less of a surprise.

 The issues that plagued the Hudson H9 are well documented, just a Google search nets a ton of results.
 If I were to touch on every issue that H9 owners experienced, this would be a 3,000-word post about nothing but that.

-Since I imagine that you likely care about the overall experience, I am going to mention a couple of the main issues and move onto the rest of the review for the sake of brevity.
+Since I imagine that you likely care about the overall experience, I will mention a couple of the main issues and move on to the rest of the review for brevity.

 Broken MIM Parts

-Reports of broken strikers, slide releases, extractors, and ejectors are some of the more common MIM failure reports.
+Some of the more common MIM failure reports are broken strikers, slide releases, extractors, and ejectors.
 Since Hudson never had spare parts for sale, anyone who saw a failure with their H9 was forced to send it into the factory.